ray-chew/pyBELLA/RKLM_Python/docs/quickstart.rst

 Data assimilation
 ~~~~~~~~~~~~~~~~~
 Data assimilation only works for ensemble simulations, `N>1`. :py:class:`da_params` in :py:mod:`data_assimilation.params` defines the data assimilation parameters.
-To run an experiment with data assimilation, you will minimially need to specify the following attributes in :py:class:`da_params`,
+To run an experiment with data assimilation, you will minimally need to specify the following attributes in :py:class:`da_params`,

 1. :py:attr:`data_assimilation.params.da_params.da_times` - time points to do data assimilation
 2. :py:attr:`data_assimilation.params.da_params.obs_attributes` - the quantities to assimilate